Any digital inclusion project, programme or intervention is likely to have this question high on their agenda.

-- Number of Primary School Admissions applications undertaken in paper format
+- primary school admissions applications undertaken in paper format

-- Number of Secondary School Admissions applications undertaken in paper format
+- secondary school admissions applications undertaken in paper format

-- Number of citizen contacts via the Council Contact Centre rather than the online portal
+- citizen contacts via the council contact centre rather than the online portal

-- Number of housing tenants reporting no confidence to make a benefit claim online
+- housing tenants reporting no confidence to make a benefit claim online

 For each dataset we listed the wards that were above or below the average for that indicator.
 This gave us six lists that illustrated the likelihood of digital exclusion, with some wards appearing multiple times across those six lists.
 We used this as the measure to give us our aggregated view of digital inclusion/ exclusion.